ajrkv1/smartfan/README.md

 ## Security

 **DONT USE THIS APPLICATION WITHOUT A SECURE CONNECTION**.
 Otherwise just about anyone would be able to use this just from inside your network (or from the internet if your app is portforwarded).
 Use a secure TLS connection.

+If you find a vulnerability within the app, please tell me!